edf-hpc/clara/docs/users_guide.md

        enc      Interact with encrypted files using configurable methods. build    Builds Debian packages.
        virt     Manages virtual machines.
+       show     Show the set of configuration used in config.ini.

     See 'clara help <plugin>' for detailed help on a plugin and 'clara <plugin> --help' for a quick list of options of a plugin.